 If a Preset filter category is active, the arrows in PBC will step through only the Presets in that category.
-However, the arrow buttons on the PolyBrute itself will always simply select the next or previous Preset in the bank.

-I If you make any changes you like to a Preset, or create your own from scratch, remember to save it [p.12] before changing presets by any means.
+!
+If you make any changes you like to a Preset, or create your own from scratch, remember to save it [p.12] before changing presets by any means.
 Otherwise you will lose your changes.
 PBC does not provide an "Are you sure?" dialogue box.